-Atherton Fiber has partnered with PAXIO to engineer, and build the fiber network in Atherton from start to finish.
-PAXIO has extensive experience in building fiber to the home (FTTH) networks dating back to 2003, and was one of the first companies nationally to bring gigabit to the home in 2006.
+Atherton Fiber had partnered with PAXIO to engineer, and build their fiber network in Atherton from start to finish.
+Today, Atherton Fiber is engaged in planning, designing, and building an even greater infrastructure, bringing fiber to the home (FTTH) and to nearby businesses and schools.

 The Atherton Fiber Network is a huge win-win for the Atherton community which puts us on the cutting edge of service delivery options using a state-of-the-art fiber network.